USFWS/secas/blueprint.md

 The Blueprint is also revised based on input from people like you.
 So if you have a suggestion on how to improve the Blueprint, let us know!

-To get help or provide feedback, [visit the Get Involved tab to reach out to the staff person working in your state]({{ "/get-involved" | prepend: site.baseurl }}).
+To get help or provide feedback, [visit the contact page to reach out to the staff person working in your state]({{ "/contact" | prepend: site.baseurl }}).

 ## Who’s using the Blueprint